 No upfront fees are required.
 However, you may need to pay valuation fees if you don’t have a valuation report prepared.

 Other than that, costs attached to securing a bridge loan are a one-time arrangement fee and other legal costs.

 What Penalties Can I Incur If I Can’t Repay On Time?

 The same rule applies to an open or closed bridging loan.
 Any individual or business borrower will be charged penalties if they can’t may repayments promptly – ranging from an additional 1% interest or more.
 The criteria for bridging loans will vary from lender to lender, and so will the penalties if you do not pay off your bridge.

 Securing a loan without information and with limited understanding can make the whole experience daunting.
 Every loan is risky, but being prepared and levelling your expectations will help you apply and get a bridging loan with peace of mind.

 Enquire about getting a bridge loan with us to set your mind at ease.
-We have a highly efficient and well-organised team of expert brokers to assist you in getting your dream home or purchase a property in auction.
+We have a highly efficient and well-organised team of expert brokers to assist you in getting your dream home or purchasing a property in an auction.